You can make 100% Sprouted Whole Wheat Burger Buns that are light and fluffy!

 Sprouted Whole Wheat Sandwich Bread is as simple as forming a different shape from the same dough.
 See recipe notes for instructions.

-Sprouted Whole Wheat Sandwich Bread
+- Sprouted Wheat French Bread

 Light & Fluffy Sprouted Wheat Burger Buns